-Mindful of the central role nutrition plays in treating and managing digestive disorders, Center physicians conduct a thorough nutritional assessment of all our pediatric patients, looking carefully at vitamin and nutrient levels, caloric intake, and overall wellbeing.
-Since many digestive diseases often occur before or during adolescence, we focus on correcting nutritional deficiencies essential to normal growth and development.
-Our nutrition team directs patients toward a sound diet and appropriate nutritional therapies often critical in the prevention or treatment of digestive disorders, as well as in recovery or healing following surgical procedures.
+Nutritional counseling by registered dietitians at the CADC can help reduce disease recurrence and alleviate patients' symptoms.
+Mindful of the central role that nutrition plays in treating and managing digestive disorders, our pediatric gastroenterologists conduct a thorough nutritional assessment of all our pediatric patients, looking carefully at vitamin and nutrient levels, caloric intake, and overall well-being.
+Since many digestive diseases often occur before or during adolescence, we focus on correcting nutritional deficiencies early to support normal growth and development.
+Our nutrition team helps guide patients toward a sound diet and appropriate nutritional therapies to prevent and treat digestive disorders and to support recovery and healing after surgery.

-Shara Greenspan, RD, CDN, CNSC graduated from Syracuse University and the Dietetic Intern and Fellowship programs at NewYork-Presbyterian Hospital before joining the Division of Pediatric Gastroenterology and Nutrition at the Phyllis and David Komansky Center for Children’s Health as a Registered Dietitian.
-Shara’s five years of experience includes medical nutrition therapy for food allergies and intolerances, picky eating, failure to thrive and gastrointestinal disorders.
+Shara Wagowski (formerly Greenspan), RD, CDN, CNSC, is our pediatric Registered Dietitian.
+She graduated from Syracuse University and the Dietetic Intern and Fellowship programs at NewYork-Presbyterian Hospital before joining the Division of Pediatric Gastroenterology and Nutrition at Phyllis and David Komansky Center for Children's Health.
+Her experiences include medical nutrition therapy for food allergies and intolerances, picky eating, failure to thrive, and digestive disorders.

 School & Child Life Services

-Because we know that any hospitalization brings with it anxiety and stress, we have several programs designed to address your child's emotional and educational needs and help make the hospital stay for patients and families less intimidating.
+Because we know that any hospitalization brings with it anxiety and stress, we have several child life programs available that are designed to address your child's emotional needs and help make the hospital stay less intimidating.